paulsutcliffe/dreamhostrails/README.md

 ==========

 1. Dreamhost allows to use Rails 3.0.3 strictly on their shared servers.
-2. You must edit manually the follow files with the Application Name:
-    - RakeFile
-    - pulbic/dispatch.fcgi
+2. Your dreamhost username must be ssh enabled
+3. Dreamhost create a public directory automatically, YOU MUST REMOVE this directory via ssh, to let Capistrano do the job.
+I recommend  `rm -rf directoryname` where directoryname is autocreated by dreamhost after setup a new domain or subdomain on their panel.
-3. You should fill your Capistrano setup (config/deploy.rb) with your data.
+4. You should fill your Capistrano setup (config/deploy.rb) with your info.
-4. Your dreamhost username must be ssh enabled

 How to Use
 ===========